XPixelGroup/BasicSR/README.md

 ---
 ## :satisfied: Image Viewer - [HandyViewer](https://github.com/xinntao/HandyViewer)
-If you have trouble in comparing image details, may have a try for [HandyViewer](https://github.com/xinntao/HandyViewer) - an image viewer that you can switch image with a fixed zoom ratio.
+May try [HandyViewer](https://github.com/xinntao/HandyViewer) - an image viewer that you can switch image with a fixed zoom ratio, easy for comparing image details.

 ---